 General

-All PFCI shall be subject to an inspection programme, in order to validate the analytical life predictions and to permit hardware to be released as acceptable.
+All PFCI shall be subject to an inspection programme in conformance with ECSS-Q-ST-70-15, in order to validate the analytical life predictions and to permit hardware to be released as acceptable.

-NDI shall be performed for the complete items.
+NDI shall be performed for the complete items, or as far as possible if full inspection is not possible, subject to customer approval.

 The NDI to be applied to an item (or region of an item) is based on the most critical location of the item (or region of the item).